-How we will help: The Denver Actors Fund has made $522.40 available to Wishnia to help satisfy his immediate financial needs and give him some breathing room going into September.
+How we will help: The Denver Actors Fund initially made $522.40 available to Wishnia to help satisfy his immediate financial needs and give him some breathing room going into September.

-How you can help us help Joey Wishnia more: If you would like to target a specific donation to Joey Wishnia, simply mail tax-deductible checks made out to Denver Actors Fund (with Joey Wishnia’s name written in the topic field), to P.O.
+How you can help us help Joey Wishnia more: If you would like to target a specific donation to Joey Wishnia family to give them a little more breathing room, simply mail checks made out to Denver Actors Fund (with Joey Wishnia’s name written in the topic field), to P.O.
 Box 11182, Denver, CO 80212.
 Or use this donation link.
 If you use the online option, be sure to designate that your donation is a targeted donation to Joey Wishnia.
 Otherwise it will be applied to the replenishment of the DAF’s general fund.

 A message from Joey Wishnia: “I would like to express my heartfelt thanks to the Denver Actors Fund.
 Not only because they have helped me, but because they hold an umbrella over the heads of our theatre community to protect us from the rain that always comes unexpectedly.”

 (Note: At the Denver Actors Fund, anonymity of aid recipients is presumed and fully protected, unless and until the recipient chooses to have his or her story told.)

 The Denver Actors Fund is a modest source of immediate, situational relief when members of the local theater community find themselves in medical need.
 In addition to financial relief, a team of more than 60 Denver Actors Fund volunteers offers good neighborly assistance including meal prep and delivery, child care, transportation, errands, construction, pet-sitting and more.
 For more information, visit our web site at www.DenverActorsFund.Org.